vallettea/koala/doc/index.md

 #### Range basic operations
 Figures

-This is because Excel chooses to operate only the Cells associated to the calling Cell, meaning the Cells that are inlined horizontally or vertically with the Cell holding the formula.
+This is because Excel chooses to operate only the Cells associated to the calling Cell, meaning the Cells that are in-lined horizontally or vertically with the Cell holding the formula.
 If one of the Ranges is not associated to the calling Cell, it outputs a `#VALUE!` error.

 This makes sense if you consider Excel as a table, which it basically is, but not so much if you forget about the GUI of Excel, which we do with Koala.

 #### Sumproduct
 Figures
-Some functions such as [`SUMPRODUCT`](https://support.office.com/en-us/article/SUMPRODUCT-function-16753e75-9f68-4874-94ac-4d2145a2fd2e) have still a differente behavior.
+Some functions such as [`SUMPRODUCT`](https://support.office.com/en-us/article/SUMPRODUCT-function-16753e75-9f68-4874-94ac-4d2145a2fd2e) have still a different behavior.
 Any Range operation inside the `SUMPRODUCT` function is a term by term operation.
 Then the result is just the sum of the operated Range.

-This works independantly of if the Ranges are associated to the calling Cell.
+This works independently of if the Ranges are associated to the calling Cell.

 We needed to have a class that would fit these special behaviors, while being adapted to the graph philosophy.